s100projects/ROMWBW_T35/README.md

 After building the T35 firmware as described above, you will need to use the Efinity Programmer to program the T35 module.
 Use the programmer to write the T35SBCextSD_16.hex file from the outflow directory.
+The process of using Efinity to program your T35 is described at <https://github.com/s100projects/T35_FPGA_MODULE>.

 Once this first step is done, you should be able to boot your T35 FPGA board.
 It will boot into a variant of John's monitor running at 9600 baud.
-The version number of the monitor should be v3.05.
+The version number of the monitor should be v3.08a.
 This updated monitor replaces the CP/M load options with RomWBW load options (N & P).
 Loading RomWBW from either SD Card or CF Card is supported.
 You can set the right-most dip switch as desired to boot from either a Propeller console or the onboard USB serial port.

-Now, download a RomWBW disk image from the [RomWBW Repository](https://github.com/wwarthen/RomWBW) You will need to download the latest Development Snapshot from the [RomWBW Releases Page](https://github.com/wwarthen/RomWBW/releases).
+Now, download a RomWBW disk image from the [RomWBW Repository](https://github.com/wwarthen/RomWBW) You will need to download RomWBW Version 3.5.0 or later from the [RomWBW Releases Page](https://github.com/wwarthen/RomWBW/releases).
-Use the dropdown to access the assets of the release and download the package file which will be called something similar to RomWBW-v3.5.0-dev.60-Package.zip.
+Use the dropdown to access the assets of the release and download the package file which will be called something similar to RomWBW-v3.5.0-Package.zip.
 Within the Binary directory within the .zip file, you will find a file called "FZ80_std_hd1k_combo.img".
 This is a binary disk image file that must be written to either a CF or SD Card starting at the first sector.
 You can do this with Win32DiskImager on Windows or dd on Linux.